The DeanBeat: Social numbers show who won the virtual E3 2021

 This year it was notable that Microsoft had 12 of my favorite 15 games — a feat I don’t think the company ever accomplished before.

 Spiketrap measures publisher impact, or how audience sentiment around top publishers has shifted since their major announcements over the past two weeks.
 It also captures the top E3 conversations, which ranked the topics that gamers are most heavily discussing, along with their sentiment scores.
+(Sentiment scores can be positive or negative as fans react to announcements).
 And it catches the top game announcements, which ranked games based on the sentiment and engagement they generated on the day of their events.

 Publisher impact